IBM/BlockchainPublicRegulationFabric-Food/README.md

 ```

 After executing the transaction successfully, a `productListing` will be created in `ProductListingContract` registry.
-> It is worth copying the ID of the ProductListingContract to your clipboard as you need to provide this ID in the next couple of steps as well.

 ![Product Listing](images/productListing.png)

 Similarly, submit a `transferListing` transaction to transfer the `productListing` to the `Importer`.
-> `ProductListingContractID` is the ID of the ProductListingContract copied from the `ProductListingContract` registry.

 ```
 {